Where to Go Ice Skating in Banff and Canmore

 There is no one monitoring and ensuring the safety of others when ice skating in the Rockies.
 Like hiking and scrambling in the summer, skating in Banff is an at-your-own-risk activity.
 Parks Canada does not monitor these lakes and inform the public when lakes are safe or not to skate on.

-What To Watch For When Banff Ice Skating
+What To Watch For When Wild Ice Skating

 - Depth and surface of the body of water

-- Moving water such as river, springs, and streams
+- Moving water such as rivers, springs, and streams

 - Salt or other chemicals